Suffragan bishop: Wales

-An early example of a suffragan can be seen in Wales is Penrydd, established in 1537, when the Welsh dioceses were still within the Church of England.
-The Bishop of Swansea was a suffragan in the Diocese of St Davids from 1890 till the erection of the Diocese of Swansea and Brecon in 1923.
-Since disestablishment, Thomas Lloyd was suffragan Bishop of Maenan in the Diocese of St Asaph, when the bishop diocesan was also Archbishop of Wales.
+The Church in Wales has had suffragan bishops since its time as part of the Church of England and continuing after its disestablishment in 1920.
+An early example was the suffragan see of Penrydd, established in 1537 with one holder, John Bird.
+The Bishop of Swansea was a suffragan see in the Diocese of St Davids from 1890 until the establishment of the Diocese of Swansea and Brecon in 1923.
+This meant that Edward Bevan was the first suffragan bishop in the disestablished Church in Wales.
+Since disestablishment, there has been only one other bishop described as a suffragan.
+Thomas Lloyd was appointed suffragan Bishop of Maenan in the Diocese of St Asaph in 1928, when the bishop diocesan was also Archbishop of Wales.

-Ireland

-The Church of Ireland has no suffragan bishops, not even in the geographically large dioceses.

 United States

 Suffragan bishops are fairly common in larger dioceses of the Episcopal Church in the United States of America (ECUSA), but usually have no responsibility for a specific geographical part of a diocese.
 ECUSA is not within the jurisdiction of the English law that requires diocesan and suffragan bishops to be appointed as bishop to a specific place, and so suffragans are not given the title of any particular city within the diocese.
 For example, Barbara Harris, the first female bishop in the Anglican Communion, was titled simply Suffragan Bishop of Massachusetts.

 Coadjutor and assistant bishops are different episcopal offices than suffragan.
 A coadjutor is elected by a diocesan convention to become the diocesan bishop (also called "the ordinary") upon the ordinary's retirement.
 A suffragan is also elected by a convention, but does not automatically succeed the diocesan bishop.
-However a suffragan's office does continue in the diocese until he or she chooses to retire.
-An assistant bishop is appointed by the diocesan bishop, and his or her office ends when the ordinary who appointed her or him leaves office.
+However, a suffragan's office does continue in the diocese until he or she chooses to retire.
+An assistant bishop is appointed by the diocesan bishop, and their office ends when the ordinary who appointed her or him leaves office.